blairstar/The_Art_of_DPM/DPMInteractive/README.md

 </center>
 </br> </br> </br>

-This is a Web App which provides a distinctive introduction about the Diffusion Probability Model with interactive examples.
+This is a Web App which provides a special introduction about the Diffusion Probability Model with interactive demos.

-How to use
+### How to run
 <ol>
 	<li> Open <a href="https://huggingface.co/spaces/blairzheng/DPMInteractive">HuggingFace space</a> in browser directly. </li>
 	<li> Running locally, recommended.